 I’ll go ahead by stating the obvious–for everyone else I am quite certain–the first half of the year has been defined by the coronavirus pandemic and our collective response and experiences around it.
 Besides that, I am sure so many other things have happened in our respective communities, societies, and our personal lives.
 As to my own, I don’t know where to start.
 It isn’t even just the first half of the year that I’m making up for lost recollection–it’s the entire year since my last blog entry in June of 2019.
 This includes the entire time I was in Paris as a graduate student, the defining experience of the last twelve months.

 Perhaps that’s where I should start with this brief recap.
-A few weeks ago I had just officially completed my Master of Laws (LL.M.) degree at the Université Paris II – Panthéon Assas.
+A few weeks ago I had just officially completed my Master of Laws (LL.M.) degree in European law at the Université Paris II – Panthéon Assas.
 (The last three months of which I spent at home in Manila, through online classes with our professors.
 I chose to fly home for refuge last March after everything went coronavirus haywire in Europe and Asia).
 My year in Paris was a remarkable experience I sincerely wish I had kept in better posterity in an online journal, with photos and well-written prose, rather than through bits and pieces of tweets and Instagram posts and private snapshots on my phone.
 More than the masters program, it is the experiences with new friends in Europe, and the many travails of trying to adapt in a seemingly impenetrable society in Paris, that truly made a lasting impression on me.
 I will try to write more about these experiences through bits and pieces of recollection in future blog entries perhaps.

 Note: This is an antedated post (actual date of photos)

-April 2, 2020.
 It has been more than two weeks since I arrived back in the Philippines from Paris–thus completing my ‘self-quarantine’ period with no symptoms whatsoever.
 This afternoon I had to run an important errand outside the house.
 I took it as an opportunity to take one walk around the Academic Oval of the deserted University of the Philippines Diliman campus at sunset.